The Day of the Locust (film): Plot

 Later, the premiere of The Buccaneer is taking place at Grauman's Chinese Theatre, attended by celebrities and a large crowd of fans and actors, including Faye.
 Tod, stuck in traffic due to the event, notices Homer walking aimlessly through the street.
 He attempts to talk to Homer, but Homer ignores him, seating himself on a bench near the theater.
-Adore, attending the premiere with his mother, begins pestering Homer before hitting him in the head with a rock.
+Adore, attending the premiere with his mother, teases Homer with a song that Faye would often sing before hitting him in the head with a rock.
 Enraged, Homer chases Adore through the crowd and into a parking lot.
-When Adore trips and falls, Homer begins violently stomping on him, crushing his bones and organs, killing him.
+When Adore trips and falls, Homer begins violently stomping on him, ultimately killing him.
 Adore's dying screams draw the attention of the crowd, who come upon Homer standing on the child's bloodied corpse.
 A mob subsequently pursues Homer, beating him viciously, and a full-blown riot soon breaks out.
 Meanwhile, an announcer at the premiere mistakes the action across the street for excitement over the film.
-Faye is assaulted in the melee, Tod suffers a compound fracture to his leg, and a car is flipped over, igniting a fire.
+Faye is assaulted in the melee, Tod suffers a compound fracture to his leg, and a car is flipped over, igniting a fire that consumes the neighborhood.
 As Tod observes the frenzy, he witnesses the apparitions of numerous faceless, Goyaesque figures from his paintings descending on the scene.

 On a morning shortly thereafter, Faye wanders into Tod's abandoned apartment.
 She sees everything was removed except for the flower in the wall crack, and her eyes well with tears.